AlessandroGiulivo/sciprog/README.md

 This repository contains my final projects for the Scientific Programming course at BCG.

 ## Python Project
-### Package for disease gene prediction based on an protein-protein interaction network
+### Package for disease gene prediction based on a protein-protein interaction network

 The software `proj.py` within the `pyProj` directory provides a python function `genePred` which takes:
 - a *protein-protein interaction network from an individual species (e.g., human)* from the **STRING** database, using only physical interactions,